 In any of these situations, your email will have a goal, whether it’s getting your recipient to take a specific action or change their mind on a given topic.
 That goal depends on the other person’s response or reaction, so your job is to make your email as persuasive as possible to ensure that goal is met.

-Using a combination of tactics, you can increase your persuasiveness, both in terms of the content in your messages and in how you frame and present those messages.
+Using a combination of tactics, you can increase your persuasiveness (such as by familiarizing yourself with these persuasion techniques), both in terms of the content in your messages and in how you frame and present those messages.

 Table of Contents